rrobbes/EngineeringOfMobileSystems/lab1-jskoans/README.md

 - Refresh the page to see that the test is passing

 :::warning
-Leave the expect lines unchanged! 👀
+When changing the code, leave the `expect` lines unchanged!
 :::

 This process has to be done for each test. **Do not uncomment all the tests and launch the app.
 It will be more difficult for you to see if your code is passing the tests.**

-Since the Koans includes tests about a lot of the ES6 features, you can keep practicing individually after class.

-As we said, this is an excellent way to learn things about a programming language.

-Happy coding! :heart:
+In case you refresh the page and a message like `No specs found` on a grey background, it most likely means the code you wrote has a syntax error (and could not be compiled).